InspireRobotics/sumobots-old/README.md

 This repository has all of the code for the Inspire Robotics Sumobots competition.
 This includes the FMS code, driver station code, and robot code.

+# Versions
+There are multiple versions of the Sumobot code. __The current version, 0.2, is still being developed and is planned to be released by June 1st, 2018__.
+Following the 0.2 release will be the 0.3 release which is aimed for July 4th, 2018.
+To keep updated on the current version/future versions check the GitHub issue list.
+All of the green labels are version related!

 # Docs
 Currently the only documentation we have is the [FMS Reference Guide](https://docs.google.com/document/d/1qiZn4luMMmQuMcA1el_nNRmyWFzrsatD_j4kDK5Ss3E/edit?usp=sharing) which is still being written.
 The goal is have a decent amount of documentation for the 0.3 release (July 4th, 2018).
 To keep up to date on current documentation visit the [tracking issue](https://github.com/InspireRobotics/sumobots/issues/50).